VIRTUAL | MARCH 2-3, 2021

 2021 State of Black Health Biennial Conference

-The most compelling meeting in the nation that builds on health equity solutions for African American communities.
+The most compelling virtual meeting in the nation that builds on health equity solutions for African American communities.
 This year's conference will tackle COVID-19, gun violence, mental health and a myriad of other critical public health issues.

-NAATPN, Inc. is pleased to host the 2021 State of Black Health Biennial Conference in Charlotte, NC.
-This national, 3-day event convenes public health professionals and community advocates concerned with achieving health equity for African Americans.
-Through panels and interactive workshops, we equip attendees with an actionable policy plan for improving Black health in their regions.
-Early registration ends November 2.
+State of Black Health Biennial Conference entirely online in 2021.
+This national, 2-day virtual event convenes public health professionals and community advocates concerned with achieving health equity for African Americans.
+Through panels, special activations and interactive workshops, we equip attendees with an actionable policy plan for improving Black health in their regions.